railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	Roles are used in business processes for permitting or blocking certain steps in the workflow of a given document.
 For example you can assign the role of approving an invoice.
 Roles answer the question “Who should do what?”

-Click  *Administration > Users > Groups*  below the main menu to open the list of groups defined in the system.
+Click :menuselection:`Administration --> Users --> Groups`  below the main menu to open the list of groups defined in the system.
 If you open the form view of the \ ``admin``\   group by clicking its name in the list, the first tab give you the list of all the users who belong to this group.

 Click the Security tab and it gives you details of the access rights for that group.
 These are detailed in Chapter 13, but you can already see there further up in the window, the list of menus reserved for the admin group.
-By convention, the \ ``admin``\   in Open ERP has rights of access to the  *Configuration*  menu in each section.
+By convention, the \ ``admin``\   in Open ERP has rights of access to the :menuitem:`Configuration`  menu in each section.
 So \ ``Partners / Configuration``\   is found in the list of access rights but \ ``Partners``\   isn't found there because it's accessible to all users.

 You can create some new users to integrate them into the system.
 Assign them to predefined groups to grant them certain access rights.
 Then try their access rights when you login as these users.
 Management defines these access rights as described in Chapter 13.